ericjohns55/MatrixClock/README.md

 ## Telegram Integration
 The program includes telegram bot integration that allows you to (optionally) control functions of your clock from your phone using inline keyboard buttons.
 This lets you turn the screen on and off, or manually switch to a different clock face without necessarily being in that time frame.

-You will have to create your own telegram bot using the [BotFather](https://core.telegram.org/bots#6-botfather) then use the API key it generates for you in the command line arguments for this program.
+You will have to create your own telegram bot using the [BotFather](https://core.telegram.org/bots#6-botfather) then use the API key (or token) it generates for you in the command line arguments for this program.

 Once the bot is up and running, use the */buttons* command to generate the button controls for the clock.